Apollonia–Arsuf: Catholic titular see until 1965

 Sozusa in Palaestina is listed as a titular see in the 2013 Annuario Pontificio.
 Due to the confusion with the other ancient city in classical Palestine known as Apollonia, it was also assigned under the name Antipatris.
 Its last titular bishop of the Latin Church was Francis Joseph McSorley, the Apostolic Vicar of Jolo (d.
 1970).
 It has no longer been assigned since, in accordance with the practice established after the Second Vatican Council regarding all titular sees situated in what were the eastern patriarchates.

 British Mandate and Israeli periods

 The site was incorporated in Herzliya municipality in 1924.
-At the time, a village called al-Haram existed adjacent to the ruins, but it was depopulated during the 1948 Arab-Israeli War, and the area south of the site was built up as the Shikun Olim (שיכון עולים "immigrant housing") district of Herzeliya in the 1950s.
+At the time, a village called al-Haram existed adjacent to the ruins, but it was depopulated during the 1948 Nakba, and the area south of the site was built up as the Shikun Olim (שיכון עולים "immigrant housing") district of Herzeliya in the 1950s.

 Rishpon was established in 1936 to the immediate north-east of the site.
 It is part of the Hof HaSharon Regional Council, Central District.

 Arsuf is a modern "exclusive clifftop community" named for Arsuf, built in 1995 north of the site, in Hof HaSharon Regional Council.